charlesaggasid/charlesaggasid/README.md

 # Hi, I'm Charles Aggasid!

-I'm currently a Software Developer in training at [Codeup](https://codeup.com/program/full-stack-web-development/).
-I am currently serving in the Army Reserves as a Finance Technician (2 years) and I was also a  Culinary Sergeant for 6 years.
-I was a part owner of a small trucking business in San Antonio.
-It has always been my interest to do Software Development and I’m taking the initiative to pursue it right now given the time and opportunity.
-My goal is to build a career in tech so I can help my family.
-I always strive to work hard and learn as much as I can to improve myself.
+Software Developer and member of the Army Reserves with a background in office administration.
+Experience with owning and operating a family business provided the opportunity to develop as a leader.
+The desire to enter a career field that will provide unlimited growth opportunities and a lifelong interest in computers and technology inspired the transition to web development.
+Looking to bring my entrepreneurial spirit and creativity to a collaborative environment and create engaging websites.

 - 🌱 I’m currently learning HTML, CSS - Bootstrap, Javascript - jQuery, MySQL, Java,